—The Isley Brothers, “Who’s That Lady?”

 “It’s true.
 The Jewish scripture regarding the messiah does stress the worldliness of his reign, building the third temple and reclaiming Jewish lands and such.”

 “Exactly.
 So, José is a wealthy captain of industry who lives in a palace with servants.
 In spite of his social position, though, Jesús feels he needs to justify his worth.
 An otherworldly—other kingdom—reason why he is special.
 Since José is a distant father, often away tending business, the son talks often of his real father returning for him.
 You know, I thought it would be a hoot for Maria to be a Jewish mother, doting, carping.
 Might put that in.”

 “How stereotypical, beloved.
 I’d leave that out.
 You know, in both your chapters, there’s almost nothing about faith.
 You’re just describing events with no religious context.”

 Charles thinks a bit before replying.
 Obviously, his friend is big on the idea of faith, but Charles has a real problem believing in the unseen.

-“Well, as Andrew Sagan said, ‘Extraordinary claims require extraordinary evidence.’
-Where’s your proof that these wondrous things were the product of unseen benevolent powers rather than an inherent goodness in the human being?
+“Well, as Carl Sagan said, ‘Extraordinary claims require extraordinary evidence.’
+Where’s your proof that these wondrous things were the product of unseen benevolent powers?
 How can you believe without proof?”

 “Dude, the whole point of having faith is to believe in something unseen.
 God’s influence is all around you.”